EnthusiastiCon/enthusiasticon.github.io/index.md

 ## Who Will Speak

 Maybe you?
-Our [call for proposals](/cfp/) is open until 30th April 2020!
+Our [call for proposals](/cfp/) is open until May 3rd 2020!

 ## Keep me posted!